pwill0217/fanflicks/README.md

 # fanflicks
-fan flicks website made in react
+fan flicks is a web app made in react that contains a few components.